How would you like to save on groceries – to the tune of $700? That’s a pretty amazing claim, right?

 What makes the ideas I’m sharing today unique is that they don’t require brain work or fancy number crunching.
 They’re incredibly simple, easy to follow and you’ll wonder why you didn’t do them before.

 Some of these I started doing naturally as a part of keeping our menu plans full of real food AND within our budget.
 Others I slowly took on as realized how much I could save by being more aware of avoiding food waste.
+I even expanded on them and the other techniques I use and wrote a whole eCourse on how to make the most of your grocery budget!

 And if you’re curious, I DID crunch the numbers for you so you don’t have to pull out your calculator.
 I am amazed at the savings that come from following these simple tips, and they’re great for any family of any size!